-If you were to hire an accountant, they could assist you in:
+If you were to hire a bookkeeper, you could get assistance in:

 - The Start – Up Process – There are a number of actions you need to take and systems that you need to set up in order to create the foundation for a successful business.